componently-com/seller-integration/events/README.md

 in the [src folder](./src).
 The TypeScript definitions also include validation decorators via [class-validator](https://www.npmjs.com/package/class-validator).

+## Expected response
+When calling your endpoint we expect a 2xx status code.
+In case of a different response code or if we don't get a response after 30 seconds, we will retry sending the same event after 1 minute, 15 minutes, 1h, 3h, 6h, 12h, 24h, 48h, and finally 72h.
+You can identify a duplicate event by the event id which will stay the same throughout all retries.
+Please note that the behavior for 3xx status code responses might change in the future, so please do not rely on this behavior.

 ## Example
 You can use the following `curl` command to send an example event to `localhost:5000/webhook`:
 ```shell script